 Are you a candle-waster?
 Do you find joy in gallimaufry?
 Have you ever found yourself feeling a bit frampold?

-What did you do over the festive period?
-Us… we got our reading heads on, lit the fire, poured a glass of malmsy and worked our way through our most-favourite plays and sonnets by William Shakespeare, pulling out some of our most-favourite words along the way.
+What do you like to do in your spare time?
+Us… well, we get our reading heads on, light the fire, pour a glass of malmsy and work our way through our most-favourite plays and sonnets by William Shakespeare, pulling out some of our most-favourite words along the way.
 To share with you all, of course.
 Just because.

 So, here you go.
 50 words that appear in Shakespeare’s texts that we love for no particular reason at all.
 We hope you enjoy slotting some kicky-wickys, noddles, welkins and buzzers into your every day conversations (go on, we know you can do it).